 LNEG Governing Board consists of a president and two members appointed via government Order.
-The members of the Governing Board are (from left to right):
+The members of the Governing Board are:

-Helder Gonçalves, Teresa Ponce de Leão (president) and Mário Machado Leite
+Helder Gonçalves and Teresa Ponce de Leão (president).

 LNEG is scientifically organized into two laboratories: Laboratory of Energy (LEN) and Laboratory of Geology and Mines (LGM).